beiller/beiller.github.io/resume.md

 ##### Dec 2023 - Present
 - Led a team of 10 engineers maintaining high-volume, mission-critical shipping APIs with 99.9% uptime, processing between 10,000 and 50,000 orders per day.
 - Defined and executed a technical strategy that reduced order processing latency by 30%, driving alignment with key business objectives.
-- Implemented Agile methodologies, increasing project delivery speed by 30% and improving code quality, measured by a [reduction in bug count or other quality metric].
+- Implemented Agile methodologies, increasing project delivery speed by 30% and improving code quality, measured by a reduction in defects during deployment of code changes.
+- Designed from the ground a support rotation and decreased critical ticket volume by half using a metrics based approach and pre-emptively handing issues
-- Sunset and streamlined the codebase, reducing technical debt and increasing development velocity by 30% by eliminating frequent dependency upgrades in a microservices architecture.
+- Sunset and streamlined legacy code, reducing technical debt and increasing development velocity by 30% by eliminating frequent dependency upgrades in a microservices architecture.
 Simplified maintenance by reducing the total number of repositories by 50%, streamlining workflows and repository management.
 - Managed resource planning and optimized team workload, improving utilization efficiency by 20%.
 Leveraged planning tools with weekly granularity working closely with product teams to ensure everyone knew what their task was for the week.
 - Collaborated with cross-functional teams, resolving technical challenges and delivering high-quality software products in partnership with Product, QA, and Operations teams.

 #### Optimization Engineering (Staff Developer)
 ##### Aug 2023 - Dec 2023
 - Drove complex projects between data science and operations that effectively places inventory using advanced machine learning models
-- Shipped a major algorithm update saving millions in fulfilment costs per year
+- Shipped a major inbounding algorithm update saving 3 million in fulfilment costs per year focusing on reducint split shipments

 #### Optimization Engineering (Dev Manager)
 ##### Jun 2023 - Aug 2023